 Stay Informed and Help Prevent these Common Winter Safety Hazards on the Jobsite

-Here at Tanner we want to be sure you and your fellow workers are all well prepared for these cold winter months.
-We have a number of safety and personal protection products to keep you safe and warm this winter including: Hi-Visibility Apparel, Cold Weather Gloves, Winter Liners & Headwear, Thermal Bids, Thermal Insoles, and Ice Traction Soles.
-From everyone at Tanner we hope that you to stay safe, stay warm, and stay informed this winter.
+Here at Tanner, we want to be sure you and your fellow workers are all well prepared for these cold winter months.
+We have a number of safety and personal protection products to keep you safe and warm this winter including Hi-Visibility Apparel, Cold Weather Gloves, Winter Liners & Headwear, Thermal Bids, Thermal Insoles, and Ice Traction Soles.
+From everyone at Tanner, we hope that you stay safe, stay warm, and stay informed this winter.